 At the top of the Nasca social pyramid were the principal authorities: lords and priests.
 These could organize community work and direct complex ceremonial activities.
 This elite lived in pyramidal buildings, in particular sectors whose rooms were made of adobe and walls covered with a layer of plaster or lime to cover cracks.

-At the service of these authorities were a large number of specialized artisans, such as potters and textile makers, astrologers, musicians, and soldiers, who lived in small towns and ceremonial centers, among which Cahuachi was the most important.
+At the service of these authorities were many specialized artisans, such as potters and textile makers, astrologers, musicians, and soldiers, who lived in small towns and ceremonial centers, among which Cahuachi was the most important.
 The warriors in particular, formed a highly respected and feared social class because they were characterized by their strength and pride in both ceramics and textiles.

 At the base of the society were the farmers and fishermen, who lived scattered in different parts of the territory.
 The farmers had almost all of the valleys in this way; they could develop agriculture with more space and fertile land.